qh96/tacocat/README.md

 The keywords include software grad, entry Software, Software university, Software graduate, Software college and junior developer, will be used for LinkedIn job search.

-Temporarily supported by a hard-working [LinkedIn scraper](https://www.npmjs.com/package/linkedin-jobs-scraper), which works 996 and never sleep.
+Supported by automatic hard-working website scrapers targeting on LinkedIn & Indeed.
+See [Indeed-web-crawler](https://github.com/qh96/indeed-job-crawler/tree/develop) and [LinkedIn scraper](https://www.npmjs.com/package/linkedin-jobs-scraper) for more details.
 **Only for self study purpose.
 No commercial usage permitted**

 如果你感觉有用的话请帮忙 star~